 The success story from the beginnings to the present day is due in particular to Alfred Wübbena, Osnabrück.
 He has had a decisive influence on HANSEartWORKS from the very beginning as chairman of the project group and in 2018 initiated the adoption of "Guidelines HANSEartWORKS" and their inclusion in the "Guidelines for the Organisation of the Hanseatic Day".
 This means that HANSEartWORKS has moved from a project status to become a fixed component of all future International Hanseatic Days.

 The call for entries is addressed to artists from the member cities of the Union of Cities THE HANSA.
-The entries will be submitted via the member cities.
+The entries will be submitted exclusively by the member cities.
 The member cities will make a preliminary selection for which each city will set its own submission deadline.
-The deadline for submission by the city to the organisers in Torun has been prolonged until 30.11.2022.
+The deadline for submission by the member cities to the organisers in Gdansk is on 8 January, 2024.